-The Windows Update section in Settings app offers little to no control over how updates are download and installed, particularly in Home edition of Windows 10.
+The Windows Update section in the Settings app offers little to no control over how updates are download and installed, particularly in the Home edition of Windows 10.

-While this will indirectly force Windows 10 users to automatically upgrade to the latest Windows 10 build and keep their system up-to-date, most users prefer to have control on Windows Update.
+While this will indirectly force Windows 10 users to automatically upgrade to the latest Windows 10 build and keep their system up-to-date, most users prefer to have control over Windows Update.

 Windows Update MiniTool for Windows 10